-During the first meeting, one of our team members will get to know you and your family and identify what services best fit your needs.
-These services may include individual counseling, support groups, or other specialized care.
+During the first meeting, one of our team members will get to know you and identify what services best fit your needs.
+These services may include individual counseling, support groups or other specialized care.

 Our team offers a variety of counseling services and approaches, including:

 - Solution-focused therapy

 - Cognitive and behavioral intervention strategies